History of Mexican Americans: Early 2000s

 Justice Sandra Day O'Connor presents Alberto Gonzales to the audience after swearing him in as Attorney General, as Mrs. Gonzales looks on.

-The 2000 Census showed that the foreign-born population of the U.S. increased by 11.3 million people in the 1990s, and Mexican immigrants accounted for 43% of that growth.
-The region which had the fastest-growing immigrant population was the Southeast, where many Mexicans who found work in construction, as migrant agricultural laborers, and in textile mills and chicken processing plants.
-The Latino populations of Georgia, North and South Carolina, and Arkansas increased between 300 and 400 per cent from 1990 to 2000.
+The foreign-born population of the U.S. increased by 11.3 million people in the 1990s, and Mexican immigrants accounted for 43% of that growth.
+The region with the fastest-growing immigrant population was the Southeast, where many Mexicans who found work in construction, agriculture, textile mills, and chicken processing plants.
+The Latino populations of Georgia, North and South Carolina, and Arkansas increased by 300% to 400% in the 1990s.

 A major focus of Chicano activists in the 21st century has been to advance the representation of Chicanos in all American mainstream media.
-Criticism of the American mainstream news media and U.S. educational institutions by Chicano activists has been particularly harsh in recent years subsequent to the massive displays of support for immigrant rights such as that seen during La Gran Marcha (The Great March) on March 25, 2006 in Los Angeles.
+Criticism of the American mainstream news media and U.S. educational institutions by Chicano activists has been particularly harsh in recent years subsequent to the massive displays of support for immigrant rights such as that seen during La Gran Marcha ("The Great March") on March 25, 2006 in Los Angeles.
 As of today, this self-proclaimed "largest march in U.S. history" which was primarily organized by Mexican American organizations, Chicano activists, and fueled through a large network of active Internet users, L.A.
 Spanish language television, and Spanish language news radio coverage, is still virtually ignored by American mainstream (English language) news media and all textbooks of the American educational system.

-After the increased border security following the 9-11 attacks in 2001, the back-and-forth pattern became dangerous.
-People kept coming north, but they stayed in the U.S. and sent money home every month.
+After the increased border security following 9/11 in 2001, the back-and-forth pattern became dangerous.
+Many people kept coming north, but stayed in the U.S., and sent money home every month.
 Locked into the American economy year-round, millions of these undocumented workers moved out of season agricultural jobs into year-round jobs in restaurants, hotels, construction, landscaping and semiskilled factory work, such as meatpacking.
 Most paid federal social security taxes into imaginary accounts (and thus were not eligible for benefits.)
 Few had high enough incomes to pay federal or state income taxes, but all paid local and state sales taxes on their purchases as well as local property taxes (via their rent payments to landlords).
 By 2007 there were 12 million or so undocumented workers in the U.S.